ryanmcafee/flavorize/docs/providers/Azure.md

 az login
 ```

 Follow the instructions provided in the cli and then move on to the next section.

-### Initialize your terraform variables file (from provided example)

-After logging into Azure, you will want to initialize and setup your terraform variables file.

-A sample terraform variable for interacting with Azure is included with this repository.
-It includes predefined defaults, however does not include include secrets or protected information.
-This information should not be tracked, you can safely keep track of secrets by storing variables locally in terraform.tfvars.
-Terraform will use this file locally when you run it and attempt to provision your Kubernetes cluster.

-In order to start with the sample terraform.tfvars file for Microsoft Azure run the following command from the root project directory:

-    cp examples/terraform.tfvars.example.azure terraform.tfvars

-After doing so, you will want to set any variables in the terraform.tfvars file that is expecting a replaced value (notably arm_subscription_id, arm_client_id & arm_client_secret).
-You will see how to set these variables in the subsequent sections.

 ### Setup an Azure Service Principal & Setting Values in Terraform Variables File